muratk5n/thirdwave/en/README.md

 ---

 "Researchers Discover a Single Catalyst Capable of Splitting Both Freshwater and Seawater at Low Voltage..
-[They] report using a nickel/molybdenum/nitrogen compound, tweaked with a small amount of iron and grown on nickel foam to efficiently produce hydrogen and then, through a process of electrochemical reconstruction sparked by cycling voltage, converted to a compound that produced a similarly powerful oxygen evolution reaction.
+[They] report using a nickel / molybdenum / nitrogen compound, tweaked with a small amount of iron and grown on nickel foam to efficiently produce hydrogen and then, through a process of electrochemical reconstruction sparked by cycling voltage, converted to a compound that produced a similarly powerful oxygen evolution reaction.

 The researchers said using a single compound for both the hydrogen evolution reaction (HER) and the oxygen evolution reaction (OER) –